sretreats/sretreats.github.io/content/post/published/linux-administration.md

 ---
-title: Linux for administrators
+title: "Linux Administration Essentials"
-date: 2021-04-05
+date: 2025-09-23
-excerpt: linux administrators
+hero: "/images/posts/linux-administration.png"
-featured: true
+excerpt: "A comprehensive guide covering essential Linux commands for memory, disk, and service management, along with log analysis techniques for system administrators."
 authors:
   - Hemant Negi
 ---

 ## User/Group/Permission Management in Linux
-- Users in Linux has an associated user ID called UID attached to them.
+- Users in Linux has an associated user ID called UID.
 - A group is a collection of one or more users.
 A group makes it easier to share permissions among a group of users.
 - Each group has a group ID called GID associated with it.